anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   within CMP is needed, it SHALL be performed as specified in Sections 4.4 and 5.1.2 of {{I-D.ietf-lamps-lightweight-cmp-profile}}.

+BRSKI-AE with CMP can also be combined with Constrained BRSKI {{I-D.ietf-anima-constrained-voucher}}, using CoAP for enrollment message transport as described by CoAP Transport for CMPV2 {{I-D.msahni-ace-cmpv2-coap-transport}}.
+In this scenario, of course the EST-specific parts of {{I-D.ietf-anima-constrained-voucher}} do not apply.

 # IANA Considerations